Eco-Flow/pollen-metabarcoding/README.md

 ```
 nextflow run main.nf -profile docker,aws_batch -resume --input data/input-s3.csv --database "s3://pollen-metabarcoding-test-data/data/viridiplantae_all_2014.sintax.fa" --FW_primer "ATGCGATACTTGGTGTGAAT" --RV_primer "GCATATCAATAAGCGGAGGA" --custom_config /path/to/custom/config
 ```

-## Configuration
-The basic configuration of processes using labels can be found in `conf/base.config`.

-Module specific configuration using process names can be found in `conf/modules.config`.

-**Please note:** The nf-core `CUTADAPT` module is labelled as `process_medium` in the module `main.nf`.
-However for pollen metabarcoding data the fastqs are significantly smaller, so this resource requirement has been overwritten inside `conf/modules.config` to match the `process_single` resource requirments.

 ## Test Data
 The data used to test this pipeline and used in the `test` profile can be accessed via the [ENA ID: PRJEB26439](http://www.ebi.ac.uk/ena/data/view/PRJEB26439).